 Both of their kids attend private schools and annual fees are steep.
 They continue to use multiple credit cards to finance expensive overseas trips away and big celebrations for birthdays and other special occasions.

 They own 2 cars, both brought new and financed.
 James loves expensive toys and gadgets, always upgrading to the latest model of something when it’s released.

 Their busy jobs mean they eat out or order takeaway around five nights a week and both buy lunches on a daily basis from expensive city cafes near work.
 They both have memberships to the best gyms and Casey has private personal training 3 days a week.

 They’ve never really had a spending plan or budget.
 They just try to handle bills as they come in, make minimum payments on the credit cards and try not to think too much about the ever-increasing balance.

-James and Casey’s family expenses, mortgage and general lifestyle cost means although they have a large combined income, they still live paycheck to paycheck.
+James and Casey’s family expenses, mortgage, and general lifestyle costs mean although they have a large combined income, they still live paycheck to paycheck.
 With no real savings to draw on or investment income, if the family was hit with a job loss or medical emergency they would struggle to make ends meet.

 Sounds fairly stressful doesn’t it?

 My example of the Murphys and the Parkers show that with the right money mindset, investing goals and persistence, you don’t need to earn an astronomical wage to invest and grow real wealth over time.
 It also shows that even if you earn a lot, if you spend most of it and have no real plan for your money, you simply won’t become wealthy.